openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/quiz_import.md

-#  Using the Spread Sheet Template for quiz import
+#  Importing a quiz from data on a spreadsheet
-In order to add a quiz, you can either use the quiz editor of the platform or you can insert all questions and answers in a Google Sheet document.
-This is the preferred way for many, as it saves time and you can adapt and reuse it for other courses.
+In order to add a new quiz on the platform, you can use the quiz editor but you also have the option to insert all the questions and answers into a Google Sheets document and then import it within the platform.
+This is the preferred way for many, as it saves time and provides the opportunity to adapt and reuse the template for other courses.

 ### 1. Make a copy of this template spreadsheet
 You will have to make a copy of our quiz template spreadsheet, that you can find below.